idseefeld/Our-Umbraco-DictionaryLocalizer/README.md

 For version 10.x the localizer will only work for ModelsBuilder generated models.
 Otherwise the `[Dislpay(Name = "#nameLabel")]` translations will not work.
 This issue seems to be fixed in version 11.

 You find two projects `Umbraco10.Website` and `Umbraco11.Website` showing a simple form in two languages.
+Open solution `OurDictionaryLocalizerWebiste.sln`, select one .Website and run Debug command.
+The interesting part is in `Models\ContactFormModel.cs`.

 [Languages icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/languages)